 I finally finished the vintage wood file cabinet I have in my studioffice.
 It took a bit of time to complete, but worth all the effort in the end.
 It is my favorite piece of furniture now.

-I decided to paint it with chalk paint I made myself using Calcium Carbonate Powder.
+I decided to paint it with homemade chalk paint I made myself using Calcium Carbonate Powder.
 I thought about staining it, but the veneer was in bad shape in too many places.
 Plus, when I started sanding the wood color was uneven.
 I didn’t want to see all the variation and patched areas through the stain.

 I am EXTREMELY happy with how it came out.
 It is one of those projects that turns out just how you envisioned and has you wishing you had done it years ago.

 This looks like one piece of furniture, but it is actually two separate and unrelated pieces of furniture that I combined to make into one very functional piece that fits perfectly in the space between the two windows in my studioffice.